James Orthwein: Personal life and death

-One of Orthwein's wives was Romaine Dahlgren Pierce, who had previously married and divorced William Simpson and David Mountbatten, 3rd Marquess of Milford Haven.
+One of Orthwein's wives was Romaine Dahlgren Pierce, who had married and divorced William Simpson and David Mountbatten, 3rd Marquess of Milford Haven.
 Orthwein's third wife was Ruth Orthwein; they divorced in the late 1990s.
-Orthwein died of cancer at his home in Huntleigh, Missouri in 2008.
+Orthwein died of cancer at his home in Huntleigh, Missouri, in 2008.

-For 35 years, Orthwein was Master of Foxhounds at Bridlespur Hunt Club and he was a member of the Missouri Horseman's Hall of Fame.
-He helped raise more than $1-million for horse show related charities.
+For 35 years, Orthwein was Master of Foxhounds at Bridlespur Hunt Club; he was a member of the Missouri Horseman's Hall of Fame.
+He helped raise more than $1 million for charities related to horse shows.